mobizt/FirebaseClient/README.md

 To allow OTA update in SAMD21 Arduino boards, you have to include `Internal_Storage_OTA.h` in your sketch.

-Then assign the `InternalStorage` class object to be used for `Realtume Database` via `RealtumeDatabase::setOTAStorage`,  for `Google Cloud Storage` via `CloudStorage::setOTAStorage` and for `Firebase Storage` via `Storage::setOTAStorage`
+Then assign the `InternalStorage` class object to be used for `Realtime Database` via `RealtumeDatabase::setOTAStorage`,  for `Google Cloud Storage` via `CloudStorage::setOTAStorage` and for `Firebase Storage` via `Storage::setOTAStorage`

 In SAMD21 Arduino boards, if `OTA Storage` was not set before calling OTA function, the error `OTA Storage was not set` will be occurred.